 The CardName has a AnnualFees after that which is significantly lower than the cost of the Quest card.

-The Explorer card’s ongoing rewards also aren’t quite as lucrative, but are still good for fans of United looking for a low-annual-fee card.
+The Explorer card’s ongoing rewards aren’t quite as lucrative, but are still good for fans of United looking for a low-annual-fee card.
 Explorer cardholders earn two miles per $1 spent on purchases from United, dining, and hotel accommodations purchased directly with the hotel, and one mile on all other purchases.

 The CardName could be a strong contender compared to the CardName.
 With a lower annual fee of AnnualFees versus the AnnualFees annual fee for the Quest card, the Sapphire card has great points earning potential including 5X total points on all travel purchased through the Chase Ultimate Rewards® portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.

 Another benefit of the CardName is the flexibility of Ultimate Rewards points which can be transferred to various hotel and airline travel partners (including United) while the United MileagePlus miles that the Quest card earns have more limited redemption options.

-If you are not a frequent traveler on United flights and want a different airline-specific credit card option, one that is worth your consideration is the Southwest Rapid Rewards® Priority Credit Card.
-It offers a new cardholder bonus of 40,000 points after you spend $1,000 in the first three months.
+If you are not a frequent traveler on United flights and want a different airline-specific credit card option, one that is worth your consideration is the CardName.
+It offers new cardholders the opportunity to earn 50,000 bonus points when you spend $1,000 in the first three months.
 It also offers a $75 Southwest annual travel credit each year.

-The card's annual fee is lower at $149, but one downside to the SouthWest Priority card is the earning potential is a bit more limited with three points earned per $1 spent on Southwest Airlines flights and hotel/car rental partners as well as two points per $1 on local transit and commuting (including rideshares) and on internet, cable, phone services and select streaming and one point per $1 on other eligible purchases.
+The card's annual fee is lower at AnnualFees, but one downside to the SouthWest Priority card is the earning potential is a bit more limited with three points earned per $1 spent on Southwest Airlines flights and hotel/car rental partners as well as two points per $1 on local transit and commuting (including rideshares) and on internet, cable, phone services and select streaming and one point per $1 on other eligible purchases.
 If Southwest is your airline of choice, though, the Priority card may be the more suitable option.